 - All change = bad.

 - By their very nature everything U.S.A is already #1, even when it starts to smell more like #2.

-- Those few insightful rightwingers would immediately realize the inherent dangers in PSG, namely all the associated perils of justifying their positions …out loud …in an open debate.
+- Those few insightful right-wingers would immediately realize the inherent dangers in PSG, namely all the associated perils of justifying their positions …out loud …in an open debate.

-Put another way, whereas a Bill Clinton or a Barack Obama could and would successfully navigate such an intense think-on your-feet forum, as for our republican friends? …er, not so much.
+Put another way, whereas a Bill Clinton or a Barack Obama could and would successfully navigate such an intense think-on your-feet forum, as for our Republican friends? …er, not so much.
 Conservativism is unjustifiable when exposed to the elements, and the last few savvy conservatives like Mitch McConnell are probably painfully aware of this fact.
-Today The GOP is nothing more than a front for a criminal organization, but how broke do things have to get before we even consider a plan B?
+Today The GOP is nothing more than a front for a criminal organization, but how broken do things have to get before we even consider a plan B?
 This one’s easy!
 Never.

 In a small gesture to propel this new and exciting chapter of my resistance movement, I’m changing my FB profile to The Real Nigel Farage.
 Please follow, like, and/or subscribe (whatever one does in these platform thingies).

 [Winslow: The reason we only have 11 fans is becoming apparent.]